isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Dec.rst

 Table of Contents
 =================

+December2017_:
+BiqQuery to compare GTEx to TCGA ...

 November_:
-Using dsub to run R script in batch mode on the google cloud.
+Run an R (or python) script in batch mode using dsub on the google cloud.

 October_:
 Using plotly for visualziation in Shiny apps.
 We implement an interatictive heatmap using heatmaply